 Ref CRITERIA SUB-CRITERIA Prevention/ Re-use Recycling Treatment SEA Criteria Covered Cumulative and Secondary Impacts Synergies Env5 Energy (balances) Energy input Avoided energy use Energy output What will be the effect on net energy use as a result of waste prevention and re-use?
 What will be the effect on net energy use as a result of collection of materials for recycling/composting, (including treatment of separately collected waste and waste transport)?
 What is the net energy balance of the treatment processes, including: Energy use by the processes; Avoided energy use associated with recycling; Generation of energy by the processes?
 Climatic Factors Minimum landfill, Maximum 'Good' by-products, Global emissions, Materials balance and Energy balance are inter-related through the savings associated with materials recycling.
-Global emissions and Energy balance are inter- related through avoided greenhouse gas emissions associated with energy generation.
-Env6 Impact on global resources, wildlife, flora and fauna Global What is the effect on Total Material Requirement as a result of waste prevention/ re- use? (a proxy for the impact on global wildlife flora and fauna) processes?onWhat is the effect on Total MaterialWhat is the effect on Total MaterialMaterial Balanceesult n/ re-Requirement as a result of waste recycling/ composting?What is the effect on Total Material Requirement as a result of the overall materials and energy balance of the facility/ies?Material Balance Minimum landfill, Maximum 'Good' by-products, Global emissions, Materials balance and Energy balance are inter-related through the savings associated with materials recycling.
+Global emissions and Energy balance are interrelated through avoided greenhouse gas emissions associated with energy generation.
+Env6 Impact on global resources, wildlife, flora and fauna Global What is the effect on Total Material Requirement as a result of waste prevention/ reuse? (a proxy for the impact on global wildlife flora and fauna) What is the effect on Total Material Requirement as a result of waste recycling/ composting? (a proxy for the impact on global wildlife flora and fauna) What is the effect on Total Material Requirement as a result of the overall materials and energy balance of the facility/ies? (a proxy for the impact on global wildlife flora and fauna) Materials Balance Biodiversity Flora & Fauna Minimum landfill, Maximum 'Good' by-products, Global emissions, Materials balance and Energy balance are inter-related through the savings associated with materials recycling.